TANKERMAN CAREER ACADEMY

 How many applicants will be accepted for each training program?

 It depends on the company’s needs in each geographic area at the time of enrollment.
-The number of students in Pasadena, Texas, and Baton Rouge, Louisiana, is normally larger than the number of students in Port Arthur or Corpus Christi, Texas.
+The number of students in Pasadena, Texas, and Baton Rouge, Louisiana, is normally larger than the number of students in Bridge City, Texas or Corpus Christi, Texas.

 Do you offer housing or housing assistance during the training?